A Great British Spraycation: Response

-In a statement, Great Yarmouth Borough Council said that it "may be the case" that the art was in support of the area's bid to become the UK City of Culture in 2025.
+In a statement, Great Yarmouth Borough Council said that it "may be the case" that the art was in support of the area's 2025 City of Culture bid.
 Paul Gough said the works were "very sophisticated" and "show an artist at the top of his game".
 The art garnered some criticism, with the works being called "derivative" and "too tame and too cliched to make a difference".